sdigit/cryptoe/README.md

 1. - rdrand, Python: rdrand_get_n_32
 1. - rdrand, Python: rdrand_get_bytes
 1. - ParanoiaRNG: essentially Fortuna, using SHAd256 digests of inputs (so far beats everything else in dieharder, it's slower but not by enough to preclude usage as RNG)
-2. Replace the remaining bits currently imported from pycrypto:
-2. - Crypto.Util.(Counter|RFC1751)
-2. - Crypto.Protocol.KDF.PBKDF2
-2. - Crypto.Cipher.AES
 3. Modularize the HMAC code, so (for example) whirlpool can be substituted for an SHA2 algorithm
 4. Add block ciphers:
 4. - Serpent (CBC mode) (code is present but not yet exposed via python API)
 5. Add hashes:
 5. - Whirlpool
 5. - SHA-3 (Keccak) once it's finalized
-6. RNG
-6. - Use Fortuna seeded by OS
+6. RNG, standardization + OS support
-6. - Add SP800-90A CTR_DRBG where OS doesn't already offer a direct API for it
+6. - Add SP800-90A CTR_DRBG where OS doesn't already offer a direct API for it (as an option, perhaps a default)
 6. - Linux (adapt code to use the crypto API for CTR_DRBG and failback to python implementation
-6. - NetBSD PRNG is already CTR_DRBG: we can use that directly.
+6. - NetBSD PRNG is already CTR_DRBG: we can use that directly: refactor C to know this.
-6. - FreeBSD (need to check)
+6. - FreeBSD & OpenBSD (portability is good)
-6. - Windows (don't care)
+7. Testing
+7. - Add unit tests
+7. - Add assertions.
+Blow up rather than work stupidly.
+7. - Fire up old gear and see what happens on MSB (sparc32, sparc64): likely need endianness handling.